cidm-ph/STECode/README.md

 --version, -v                   print version
 ```

+SKESA Genome Assembly is the longest portion of this pipeline, so if you already have a genome assembly you can bypass SKESA by supplying a FASTA file.
+A FASTA only input can also be performed however, the second 'XX' will not show isogenic stx genes.

 CAUTION: The parallel flag is an optional option that runs the individual mapping using BWA in parallel to each other, this makes the script run a little faster, however it will use the number of threads that has been supplied in parallel.
 E.g if you specify `-t 8` then it will use 8 threads for EACH parallel process!
 Make sure you provide the appropriate threads to not brick your computer!

 ## Output